rh-ai-quickstart/lls-observability/README.md

-# Llama Stack Observability
+# Llama Stack Telemtry & Observability

-A comprehensive repository providing complete observability and deployment solutions for Llama Stack infrastructure on OpenShift.
-This project combines monitoring, tracing, and visualization capabilities with ready-to-use Helm charts for deploying AI workloads at scale.

 ## Overview

-This repository contains two main components:

-1. **[Observability Stack](./observability/)** - Complete monitoring and tracing infrastructure for AI workloads
-2. **[Helm Charts](./helm/)** - Production-ready deployment templates for Llama Stack and related services

-Together, these components provide a full-stack solution for deploying, monitoring, and observing AI applications in enterprise Kubernetes environments.
+Observability & telemetry kickstart for both Llama-Stack and OpenShift AI.

+This repository provides helm charts for deploying AI services with telemetry and observability on Llama-Stack, OpenShift and OpenShift AI.

 Jump straight to [installation](#installation) to get started quickly.